emic/fmpress-forms/readme.txt

 2. "FMPress" tab on the Contact Form 7's Admin Screen

 == Changelog ==

+= 1.1.0 =
+Release Date: May 26, 2022

+* Add support for uploading a file into a container field
+* Fix loading translation files
+* Suppress warning messages when Contact Form 7 is disabled

 = 1.0.2 =
 Release Date: February 21, 2022